parkerjon/jpVolumeLayers/README.md

 Ce = emission * dPdz;

 ```

+In code this is fairly compact, but a VOP network becomes fairly messy if you need to do this with a few volume laayers.
 ## Examples

 *NOTE: The images below are not production renders - the atmosphere thickness is exaggerated to show the effect more clearly, and the texture resolution is very low (2048x1024).*